-Probing Questions Show me Convince me What's the same?
-What's different?
-Always, sometimes, never how to find the area of a (specified) that the formula for the area of a Buying carpet, buying lawn seed, Triangles are half a parallelogram. shape on a geoboard parallelogram gives the same answer buying skirting board.
+Probing Questions Show me how to find the area of a (specified) that the formula for the area of a Buying carpet, buying lawn seed, Triangles are half a parallelogram. shape on a geoboard parallelogram gives the same answer buying skirting board.